Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsubsection{Sensitivity to Edges}

-The central artificial SA-I afferent exhibits preferential sensitivity to ``edges facing a large gap" (Figure \ref{sa-i_grating}A), which is a characteristic mirrored in natural SA-I afferents \cite{phillips2}.
+The central artificial SA-I afferent exhibits preferential sensitivity to ``edges facing a large gap" (Figure \ref{sa-i_grating}A), which is a characteristic of natural SA-I afferents \cite{phillips2}.
 This pattern is most clearly seen in panel A7, where the response of natural and artificial SA-I afferents were attenuated by three bars and amplified by the six associated edges.
-This characteristic is also seen on the approach and departure for each of the other gratings, where the gratings exhibit rising and falling edges before and after free space respectively.
+This also occurs on the approach and departure for each of the other gratings, where the gratings exhibit rising or falling edges before and after free space.

-Likewise, the central artificial RA-I afferent exhibits preferentially sensitivity for edges (Figure \ref{sa-i_grating}B).
+The central artificial RA-I afferent has markedly less sensitivity to edges than artificial SA-I afferents (Figure~\ref{sa-i_grating}B).
 (Note that SRPs are not shown for natural RA-I afferents because they were only available in \cite{phillips2} for some stimuli.)
-This distinguishes the measured artificial RA-I afferent from its natural counterpart, which was not observed to show any evidence of edge enhancement \cite{phillips2}.
-That said, the degree of edge enhancement for the artificial RA-I afferents was lower than that of artificial SA-I afferents and modulated around an overall high-level of activity, which is most noticeable on stimuli 6 and 7 (panels B6,7).
+This seems to be in accordance with artificial RA-I afferents, which did not show any edge enhancement in those experiments \cite{phillips2}.
+That said, there may be some sensitivity to edges at the extremities of the stimulus, but there are subtleties in this comparison because the displayed artificial SA-I and RA-I activities are at distinct phases of the press: the artificial SA-I activity is during the static phase when the pressure is maximal, and the artificial RA-I activity during the initial dynamic phase when the rate of change of pressure is maximal.

-In the case of artificial afferents, edge enhancement can be explained with our basic model of local shear strain within the biomimetic fingertip (Figure \ref{models}).
-For an edge stimulus, the marker undergoes shear strain due to levering of the papillae-like nodule as the skin bends, causing both the artificial SA-I and RA-I afferents to respond (Figures \ref{models}C,D).
+In the case of artificial afferents, edge enhancement can be explained with our physical model of local shear strain within the biomimetic fingertip (Figure \ref{models}).
+As the skin bends around an edge, the marker undergoes shear strain due to levering of the internal pins, which causes the artificial SA-I afferents to respond (Figures \ref{models}C,D).